 If your child is born between 1 January and 30 April, your child can begin 3-year-old kindergarten in the year they turn 3 or 4.
 Children under 3 years of age will not be able to attend a funded kindergarten program until they turn 3, unless the service has enough staff to cover the required ratios.

 Where children do not attend from the beginning of the kindergarten year because they turn 3 between January and April, services must waive parent fees for this period.
 If a deposit is charged, it must be offset against fees once the child starts kindergarten.

 If you are applying for a kindergarten that is a member of the central enrolment scheme, we recommend that you apply for the first year your child is eligible.
 Once offered, you can defer your place if you decide to wait until the following year.

-How much does 3-year-old kindergarten cost?
+How much 3-year-old kindergarten costs

-Find more about kindergarten fees and subsidies.
+Find out more about kindergarten fees and subsidies.

-How do you enrol in 3-year-old kindergarten?
+How to enrol in 3-year-old kindergarten

 If you are applying for a place in kindergarten in a long day care centre, an independent school, or a stand-alone kindergarten that is not part of the Boroondara Kindergarten Central Enrolment Scheme (BKCES) you will need to contact them directly.
 You can use our kindergartens map to find their websites and contact details.